Book a classroom study session for 1-6 people

 - You may only make one reservation per day.

 - If you cannot access your room during your reserved time, please contact University Police at their non-emergency number for assistance.
 You will be required to show your confirmation email for entrance into the room.

 - Students may find open lounges inside and out of our academic buildings open until 10pm.

-Additional space has been opened for quiet individual study.
 Please be aware of and honor all policies on the Our Way Forward website.
 Please note, all event attendees must remain masked while sharing an indoor space regardless of vaccination status.

-- All reservable student study space occupancies are for a maximum of 1-2 students, regardless of what is posted in the room (this is for academic or event use).
+- All reservable student study space occupancies are for a maximum of 6 students, regardless of what is posted in the room (this is for academic or event use).
 If group study becomes problematic, the allowed capacity will be reduced to 1.

 - Please avoid eating or drinking (even if food and drink are normally allowed) with the exception of brief sips of water to limit removing face coverings indoors around other people.

-- Do not take furnishings out of the space.
+- Do not move furniture or take furnishings out of the space.